lux4rd0/grafana-loki-syslog-aio/README.md

 - Docker - https://docs.docker.com/install
 - Docker Compose - https://docs.docker.com/compose/install

+The system that you deploy this to will need access to the Internet to:

+- Download the "grafana-piechart-panel" panel plugin on startup
+- Build the Generator (optional) docker container (built from centos:7 with yum updates and installation of the Netcat package)

 ## Getting Started

 This was built and tested on Linux Centos 7.
 To get started, download the code from this repository and extract it into an empty directory.